 TurbSim offers users a choice of mean wind (velocity) profiles.
 The velocity profiles determine the mean u-component velocity at each height for the length of the simulation.
 By definition, the mean v- and w-component velocities are zero.
 Wind-direction profiles determine the mean horizontal wind direction at each height.
-A wind-direction profile is calculated with the low-level jet wind-speed profile, but direction profiles are not calculated with the other velocity profiles.
+A wind-direction profile is calculated with the low-level jet wind-speed profile and with the user-defined velocity profiles, but direction profiles are not calculated with the other velocity profiles.

-When computing the mean velocity profile, TurbSim uses the inputs URef and RefHt as the reference point to calculate the mean velocity at HubHt, u{hub} .
+For velocity profiles that use a reference height and wind speed, TurbSim uses the inputs URef and RefHt as the reference point to calculate the mean velocity at HubHt, u{hub} .
 The velocities at other heights then are calculated using u{hub} and HubHt as the reference point.
-Figure 23 shows an example of four different types of mean velocity profiles that were generated using default boundary conditions and $RICH_NO = 0.05$ with the GP_LLJ model.
+Figure 23 shows an example of four different types of mean velocity profiles that were generated using default boundary conditions and RICH_NO = 0.05 with the GP_LLJ turbulence model.
 For each of the velocity profiles plotted in the figure, URef = 12 m/s and RefHt = HubHt = 90 m.